Chevrolet Corvette: Concept cars

 The Aerovette has a mid-engine configuration using a transverse mounting of its V8 engine.
 Zora Arkus-Duntov's engineers originally built two XP-882s during 1969.
 John DeLorean, Chevy general manager, ordered one for display at the 1970 New York Auto Show.
 In 1972, DeLorean authorized further work on the XP-882.
 A near-identical body in aluminum alloy was constructed and became the XP-895 "Reynolds Aluminum Car."
-Duntov and Mitchell responded with two Chevrolet Vega (stillborn) Wankel 2-rotor engines joined together as a 4-rotor 420 hp engine which was used to power the XP-895.
+Duntov and Mitchell responded with two Chevrolet Vega (stillborn) Wankel two-rotor engines joined as a four-rotor 420 hp engine which was used to power the XP-895.
 It was first shown in late 1973.
-The 4-rotor show car was outfitted with a 400 cuin small-block V8 in 1977 and rechristened Aerovette.
-GM chairman Thomas Murphy approved the Aerovette for 1980 production, but Mitchell's retirement that year, combined with then Corvette chief engineer Dave McLellan's lack of enthusiasm for the mid-engine design and slow-selling data on mid-engined cars killed the last hope for a mid-engine Corvette.
+The four-rotor show car was outfitted with a 400 cuin small-block V8 in 1977 and rechristened Aerovette.
+GM chairman Thomas Murphy approved the Aerovette for 1980 production, but Mitchell's retirement that year, combined with then Corvette chief engineer Dave McLellan's lack of enthusiasm for the mid-engine design and slow-selling data on mid-engined cars kept it from going into production.

 A Corvette Stingray Anniversary concept car was unveiled at the 2009 Detroit Auto Show, fifty years after the Sting Ray racer-concept of 1959.
 The vehicle was based on a combination of the 1963 Sting Ray and the 1968 Stingray.
 The new Stingray concept appears in the 2009 movie Transformers: Revenge of the Fallen, as the vehicle mode of the character Sideswipe.
 A convertible/speedster version was used for the same character in the 2011 sequel, Transformers: Dark of the Moon.

+During Monterey Car Week in August 2025, Chevrolet executive design director Phil Zak unveiled the Chevrolet Corvette CX, a concept that imagines what a Corvette of the future would look like.
+A racing version designed under the Vision Gran Turismo program, called the Corvette CX.R Vision Gran Turismo, was also unveiled alongside the CX.